Skip to main content

 The common misconception about plants is that their only energy-related metabolic process is photosynthesis.
 However, as most eukaryotes, plants have mitochondria in cells and use aerobic (oxygen-related) respiration to obtain energy.
 Typically, plants spend much less oxygen in respiration than they make in photosynthesis.
 However, at nights plants do exactly the same as animals, and make only carbon dioxide!

 Thumbnail: Plant cells with visible chloroplasts (from a moss, Plagiomnium affine).
-Image used with permission (CC BY SA 3.0 Unported; Kristian Peters).
+(CC BY SA 3.0 Unported; Kristian Peters).

-This page titled 3: Photosynthesis is shared under a Public Domain license and was authored, remixed, and/or curated by Alexey Shipunov via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3: Photosynthesis is shared under a Public Domain license and was authored, remixed, and/or curated by Alexey Shipunov via source content that was edited to the style and standards of the LibreTexts platform.